Chlamydia trachomatis: Role in disease

 Clinical signs and symptoms of C. trachomatis infection in the genitalia present as the chlamydia infection, which may be asymptomatic or may resemble a gonorrhea infection.

 Both are common causes of multiple other conditions including pelvic inflammatory disease and urethritis.

-C. trachomatis is the single most important infectious agent associated with blindness (trachoma), and it also affects the eyes in the form of inclusion conjunctivitis and is responsible for about 19% of adult cases of conjunctivitis.
+Chlamydia trachomatis is the single most important infectious agent associated with blindness (trachoma), and it also affects the eyes in the form of inclusion conjunctivitis and is responsible for about 19% of adult cases of conjunctivitis.

-C. trachomatis in the lungs presents as the chlamydia pneumoniae respiratory infection and can affect all ages.
+Chlamydia trachomatis in the lungs presents as the chlamydia pneumoniae respiratory infection and can affect all ages.

 Pathogenesis

 Elementary bodies are generally present in the semen of infected men and vaginal secretions of infected women.
 When they come into contact with a new host cell, the elementary bodies bind to the cell via interaction between adhesins on their surface and several host receptor proteins and heparan sulfate proteoglycans.
 Once attached, the bacteria inject various effector proteins into the host cell using a type three secretion system.
 These effectors trigger the host cell to take up the elementary bodies and prevent the cell from triggering apoptosis.
 Within 6 to 8 hours after infection, the elementary bodies transition to reticulate bodies and a number of new effectors are synthesized.
-These effectors include a number of proteins that modify the inclusion membrane, called Inc proteins, as well as proteins that redirect host vesicles to the inclusion.
+These effectors include a number of proteins that modify the inclusion membrane (Inc proteins), as well as proteins that redirect host vesicles to the inclusion.
 8 to 16 hours after infection, another set of effectors are synthesized, driving acquisition of nutrients from the host cell.
 At this stage, the reticulate bodies begin to divide, coinciding with the expansion of the inclusion.
 If several elementary bodies have infected a single cell, their inclusions will fuse at this point to create a single large inclusion in the host cell.
 From 24 to 72 hours after infection, reticulate bodies transition to elementary bodies which are released either by lysis of the host cell or extrusion of the entire inclusion into the host genital tract.

+Virulence factors

+The chlamydial plasmid, a DNA molecule existing separately from the genome of C. trachomatis, functions to enhance genetic diversity via the genes encoded.
+The plasmid gene protein 3 (pgp3) has been linked to the establishment of persistent infection within the genital tract by suppressing the host immune response.

+Polymorphic outer membrane proteins (Pmp proteins) on the surface of C. trachomatis use tropism to bind specific host cell receptors, which in turn initiates infection.
+Pmp proteins B, D, and H have been most associated with eliciting a pro-inflammatory response through the release of cytokines.

+CPAF (Chlamydia Protease-like Activity Factor) functions by preventing the host from triggering the proper immune response.
+C. trachomatis use of CPAF targets and cleaves proteins that restructure the Golgi apparatus and activate DNA repair so that C. trachomatis is able to use the host cell machinery and proteins to its advantage.